Norwich railway station: Early history

 By the 1860s, the railways in East Anglia were in financial trouble and most were leased to the Eastern Counties Railway.
-They wanted to amalgamate them formally, but government agreement could not be obtained until an Act of Parliament on 7 August 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.
-Actually, Norwich Thorpe and Norwich Victoria became GER stations on 1 July 1862, when the GER took over the ECR and the EUR before the Bill had received the Royal Assent.
+They wanted to amalgamate them formally, but government agreement could not be obtained until an act of Parliament, the Great Eastern Railway Act 1862 (25 & 26 Vict. c. ccxxiii), became law on 7 August 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.
+Actually, Norwich Thorpe and Norwich Victoria became GER stations on 1 July 1862, when the GER took over the ECR and the EUR before the bill had received royal assent.

 Great Eastern Railway (1862–1922)

 A decade after the GER was formed, the latter promoted a new line from Norwich to Cromer.
-That line was opened on 20 October 1874 and a new station was constructed at the junction of the Cromer line and Yarmouth & Norwich line.
+That line was opened on 20 October 1874 and a new station was constructed at the junction of the Cromer line and Yarmouth and Norwich line.
 The new station, Whitlingham, stood between Norwich Thorpe and Brundall on the Yarmouth line.

 With traffic growing, it was apparent a new station was required in Norwich.
 It was built to the north of the original station, opening on 3 May 1886 and is the structure surviving today.
 The old terminus became part of the expanded goods facilities.

-The new station was built, at the cost of £60,000 by Messrs Youngs and Son of Norwich, from designs by Messrs J Wilson and W. N. Ashbee, the company's engineer and architect respectively.
+The new station was built, at the cost of £60,000 by Messrs Youngs and Son of Norwich, from designs by Messrs J. Wilson and W. N. Ashbee, the company's engineer and architect respectively.
 The attractive station building was constructed around a central clock tower (the clock was supplied by Dixons and Co of London Street, Norwich) with two-storey matching wings either side.
 A portico was built onto the clock-tower section.
 There was a circulating area with a high ceiling and the roof was supported by ironwork supplied by contractor Barnard Bishop and Barnard.
 The roof extended partly down the platforms, which were then covered by canopies for part of their length.
 There were initially five platforms, with engine-release roads between platforms 2 and 3, and 4 and 5, which allowed locomotives to be detached from trains without the need to shunt the carriages out of the station.

 The GER and Norwich Thorpe changed little for the next 30 years.
 On 22 May 1916, the GER closed station as a wartime economy measure.
 That meant the first station south of Thorpe on the Ipswich line was Swainsthorpe and the next station west of Thorpe on the Ely line was Hethersett.
 On 1 April 1919, five months after the end of the war, the GER reopened Trowse station.
 The GER went out of existence following the creation of the "Big Four" railway companies in 1923.